 The Case For Donnie And April

 I know this can be a contentious subject, and I'll cheerfully accept the contempt which is sometimes bestowed upon that species of fan, The Shipper, saving any thoughts about the label and the contempt for some other day.
-The fact is, in any and every iteration, I think it's pretty likely that Donatello will fall in love with April at some point, and (dependent on circumstances, temperaments, relative ages, etc) every once in a while he might have a chance.
+The fact is, in any and every iteration, I think it's pretty likely that Donatello will fall in love with April at some point, and that (dependent on circumstances, temperaments, and - obviously - relative ages) every once in a while he might have a chance.
 The metatext doesn't lie.

-As far as I know, the 2012 show was the first version to explicitly address the idea that the resident TMNT polymath, who loves Shakespeare and/or Greek mythology, and gets excited over fractals and Dewey decimal and quantum processors, might actually be quite taken with the brave, intelligent young woman who becomes the Turtles' ally.
-I really appreciated the 2012 take on it... it was so horribly, painfully, realistically awkward.
-Donnie had so much growing up to do, to transform his attraction from a selfish adolescent passion into something that - as friendship or otherwise - was worth offering, and safe to accept.
-And April, who got so used to the attention that she couldn't just leave the poor guy alone when he was trying to get over her... oof.
+As far as I know, the 2012 show was the first version to explicitly address the idea that our resident TMNT polymath, a character who loves Shakespeare and/or Greek mythology, and gets excited over fractals and Dewey decimal and quantum processors, might actually be quite taken with the brave, intelligent young woman who becomes the Turtles' ally.
+I appreciated the 2012 take... it was so horribly, painfully, realistically awkward.
+Donnie had so much growing up to do to transform his attraction from a selfish adolescent passion into something that - whether simple friendship or otherwise - was worth offering, and safe to accept.
+And April, who seemed to have gotten so used to the attention that she couldn't just leave the poor guy alone when he was trying to get over her... oof.
 The whole thing was alternately torturous and sweet to watch.
-But they did grow, and their relationship matured over time, and whether it was patiently traversing ground toward romance, or just calming down into friendship, is up for debate.
+But they did grow, and their relationship matured over time, and whether it was patiently traversing ground toward romance, or just calming down into friendship, is still up for debate.
 To me it always looked more like the former.
-I could be wrong, but for Season 5 I just assumed they were being written as a couple.
-That first shot of the two of them in the Kavaxas storyline, with Donatello sitting at April's feet and eating noodles like it's no big deal, seemed like a huge neon sign with an arrow - because no matter how much of a friendship they might develop, the Donnie I got to know on that series would always be on some sort of chivalrous high-alert around April, to avoid making a misstep.
-I'm pretty sure the only possible cause for the display of comfortable proximity in this shot is that they've been firmly established as a romantic duo... and I will pay five bucks to the first person who brings me proof that Ciro Nieli said I am wrong about it.
+I could be wrong, but in Season 5 I honestly assumed they were being written as a couple.
+The very first shot of the two of them in the Kavaxas storyline, Donatello casually sitting at April's feet and eating noodles like it's no big deal, looked to me like a huge neon arrow sign.
+Because no matter how much of a solid friendship they might develop, the Donnie that I got to know on that series would always be on some sort of chivalrous high-alert around April to avoid making a misstep.
+I felt sure that the only possible cause for the level comfortable proximity laid out in this shot is that they've been established as a romantic duo... and I'll pay five bucks to the first person who brings me proof that Ciro Nieli says I'm wrong.

-So Donatello is undergoing a bit of a romantic awakening, as it were, but whether or not he has any chance with her is a whole other question.
-Keep in mind, though, that the characters' ages are suddenly clarified in Volume 4, and they are not nearly as far apart as we might have thought.
-A box of O'Neil home videos marked '62 (1962) is expressly stated to be from two years before April was born.
-This puts her birth around 1964, making her 20 years old during her employ with Baxter Stockman when she met the Turtles - as young as she could possibly be while credibly having the position, and somewhere between five and seven years older than the Ninja Turtles themselves.
-By the time the Turtles are in their 30s (as they now are in Vol 4), that's not an extraordinary difference.
-And Laird himself teased that Karai’s daughter from earlier in the series may have been adopted, hinting that Karai might be quite a bit younger than anyone assumed.
+So Donatello is arguably undergoing a bit of a romantic awakening here, but whether or not he has a chance with April is a whole other much more contentious question.
+Keep in mind, though, that the characters' ages are suddenly (and to all appearances totally unnecessarily) clarified in Volume 4 - they're not nearly as far apart as we might have thought.
+Firstly, Peter Laird goes out of his way in an author's communique to tease that Karai might be younger than earlier volumes suggested.
+Secondly, in the story itself a box of O'Neil home videos marked '62 (1962) is said to be from two years before April was born.
+This puts April's birth around 1964, making her 20 years old during her employ with Baxter Stockman, when she met the Turtles.
+It also makes her as young as she could possibly be while credibly working as a scientist's assistant, and no more than seven years older than the Ninja Turtles themselves... so say between five and seven years older.
+By the time the Turtles are in their early 30s (as they now are in Vol 4), that's not an extraordinary difference.

-There's a romance buried in this story that is full on meta-textual.
-It's bigger than any one iteration, and it's continually evolving, and it all comes back to the Prime World of Mirage, and that is really fascinating.
+There's a romance buried in the story that is full on meta-textual.
+It's bigger than any one iteration, and it's continually evolving, and it all comes back to the Prime World of Mirage, and that's really fascinating.
 I love fairy tales.
 I love sci-fi.
 I love improbable creatures, and the inherent dignity of sapient beings pursuing what is right and true while living lives of usefulness and curiosity.
 And, let's be honest, I really love love.
-So I hope it works out... even if "life at best is bittersweet."
+My own pet theory, wholly unsubstantiated, is that Vol 4 Mirage eventually stopped coming out because its author felt the story building inevitably in that direction, and he was too annoyed to continue it.

 Comments